scarf-sh/scarf-java/README.md

 The `Release` workflow will:
 - Set the Maven project version to `0.1.0`
 - Build, sign, and publish to Maven Central via Sonatype Central tokens

-Troubleshooting
-- If you see `base64: invalid input` or `gpg: no valid OpenPGP data found`, paste the ASCII‑armored private key directly into the `GPG_PRIVATE_KEY` secret (not base64).
-The workflow auto‑detects and imports either format.
-- If Central reports invalid signature or cannot find your public key by fingerprint:
-  - Upload your public key to a supported keyserver, e.g. `keys.openpgp.org`, and verify the email identity used for the key (you will receive a verification email).
-  - Alternatively, add the same public key in the Sonatype Central portal under your account’s PGP keys.
-  - Make sure the key fingerprint in CI matches the one you uploaded (the workflow prints it during release).

 License
 -------